 - The downloaded P12 key and the service account email address can then be used when adding the credential to Jenkins; or if you created a new JSON key, you can use that instead

 Google Service Account from metadata use this option for obtaining the service account information from Google Compute Engine metadata.
-This option is only available when the Jenkins master is run on a Google Compute Engine VM.
+This option is only available when the Jenkins controller is run on a Google Compute Engine VM.

 Private Key Credentials

 Credentials generated from a private key provide uninhibited access to your project as the robot, so we also surface the necessary Domain specification functionality to restrict the scopes for which such a credential may be used by plugins.

 For example, if you only want this service account to be used for “Google Drive”, but there are plugins that might use “Google Calendar”, we want this credential to show up as an option for the former, but not the latter.